 This year’s event will take place on August 19, 2017.

-This year we have even added a Mystery Ride!
+This year we have even added a short and a long Mystery Ride!

 Bring the entire family!

 Each year, more and more riders are bringing their families along for the ride.
 Some participate in the Family Ride while others enjoy the bounty of area attractions including Historic Deerfield, PVMA's Memorial Hall Museum and Indian House, Shelburne Falls, Yankee Candle, Art Galleries and so much more.